A team of individuals in blue shirts sits before a screen, focused on the content being displayed or discussed

-About Wayne RESA Enhancing Education
+About Wayne RESA Enhancing Education in Wayne County.

 Wayne RESA is a regional educational service agency that offers a wide range of services and support to the 33 school districts and 97 public school academies in Wayne County.